WilliamStucchi/Control_of_Mobile_Robots/simulator/README.txt

 Author: William Stucchi

-Description:
+DESCRIPTION:
 This is the second homework of the course Control of Mobile Robots, held by professor Bascetta Luca.
-The scope of this project was to introduce the students in the use of ROS, in order to acquire a decent understanding of basic concepts such as nodes, topics and parameter server.
+The scope of this project was to simulate a CIRCULAR trajectory performed by the robot, taking into account the actuations of the robot.
-The student were asked to provide a ROS package containing the description of 3 nodes:
+The student were asked to provide a ROS package containing the description of 2 nodes:

-	- system_clock node: this node has the role of producing a clock for the counter nodes, that thus synchronize their operations based on the frequency of the clock provided by this node.
-				The computation of this node is published to topic /clock.

-	- counter node: this node increments a counter, starting from a given value (0 in this specific case) until it reaches a threshold (10 in this specific case).
-After that, the value of the counter is published in the topic /value.
-			A number N = 2 of this nodes must be active in the system when launched.
-			This node sychronizes its operations by subscribing to topic /clock and reading the clock published by the system_clock node.

-	- sumup node: this node listend on topic /value and when it receives 2 values of the counters (provided by the two active counter nodes) performs its operations, that include the summation of the two counter values received and the multiplication of the result by a value alfa (1 in this case).
-			The result is the published in the topic /sum and as ROS_INFO.

-	- parameter file: in the src/config folder it is provided a configuration file containing the parameter that the system_clock node needs to read from the parameter server.
-The value is used by the node in order to increment the value of the clock.

-	- project.launch: this file is the launch file of the project.
-It set the parameter server and the it runs the system_clock node, the two counter nodes and the sumup node.

-How to run:
+	- robot simulator: this node takes inputs from the topic \cmd, of type Float64MultiArray, representing the actual time and robot commands, and publishes on topic \state a Float64MultiArray representing the actual time and robot state.

+	- test node: this node publishes robot inputs on topic \cmd to drive the robot along the desired trajecotry.

+In addition, it was requested to include a sim_robot.launch file, a parameter server with robot and trajectory parameters and a python script that loads a bag and shows the following figures:

+    - the desired trajectory, as a dashed red line, and the actual trajectory, as a solid blue line.
+    - the robot commands wrt time (linear velocity and angluar velocity).
+    - the robot state wrt time (x, y, and theta).

+The actuation of the linear velocity was a unitary transfer function, while the angluar velocity is actuated by the following transfer functions: TF(s) = 8100 / (s^2 + 135*s + 8100).

+HOW TO RUN:
 Provided that ros melodic is installed in the system and that the ROS workspace is correctly sourced.
-Copy the entire ros_basics package in the your_workspace/src folder, the run catkin_make in the environment.
+Copy the entire simulator package in the your_workspace/src folder, then run catkin_make in the environment.

 Open a terminal and run the command:
-	- roslaunch ros_basics project.launch
+	- roslaunch simulator sim_robot.launch

+In the project folder there is already provided a bag that was recorded from previous runs, while launching the project from ros will record another bag.

-Optionally, open 3 more terminals and run the commands:
+Optionally, open 2 more terminals and run the commands:
-	- in terminal 1: rostopic echo /clock this command shows the content of the topic /clock, where system_clock node is publishing.
+	- in terminal 1: rostopic echo /cmd this command shows the content of the topic /cmd, where actuation commands are publihed by the test node.

-	- in terminal 2: rostopic echo /value this command shows the content of the topic /value, where the two counter nodes will publish.
+	- in terminal 2: rostopic echo /state this command shows the content of the topic /state, where the state of the robot is published.

-	- in terminal 3: rostopic echo /sum this command shows the content of the topic /sum, where sumup node will publish.
+SCRIPT:
+The python script that read the bag and show figures is located in the simulator/script folder.
+To run it open a new terminal, locate the script and the bag, then write:
+    - python <script_path> <bag_path>

+3 figures will be shown.